kit-data-manager/base/README.md

 user@localhost:/home/user/KITDM/base$
 ```

 After a couple of minutes everything is done.
+The skipTests flag is required as many of the tests are currently relying on internal structures.
+As soon as this changes this README file will be updated accordingly.

 ##### Using JDK8 for building KIT Data Manager 1.1